Why you need an emergency management plan

 Emergency procedures

-Provide a schedule for emergency evacuation drills.
+Include a schedule of your emergency evacuation drills.

 Emergency kit